-- Completed by clamping officer at the roadside when the vehicle is untaxed, whether within the two months one day period or beyond. - Must be sent to DVLA in the post.
-Workflow Team 012 DVLA Swansea SA99 IAH
+- Completed by clamping officer at the roadside when the vehicle is untaxed, whether within the two months one day period or beyond. - Must be sent by email to: cle2-6@dvla.gov.uk - Originals are to be retained by Dorset Council for 6 months.